foresterorg/foresterorg.github.io/content/en/docs/use/_index.md

 ## Deploy images

-Systems are either **released** or **acquired**.
-By acquisition, an operator performs installation of a specific image onto the hardware:
+Deploying is done via `deploy` command:

-    forester-cli system acquire lynn --imagename RHEL9
+    forester-cli system deploy lynn --imagename RHEL9

 To customize installation with snippets:

-    forester-cli system acquire lynn --imagename RHEL9 --snippets SingleVolume SharedPass --customsnippet "%pre\necho Hello\n%end\n"
+    forester-cli system deploy lynn --imagename RHEL9 --snippets SingleVolume SharedPass --customsnippet "%pre\necho Hello\n%end\n"

-To release a system and put it back to the pool of available systems:

-    forester-cli system release lynn

-Warning: There is no authentication or authorization in the API, anyone can acquire or release systems or even add new appliances.
+Warning: There is no authentication or authorization in the API, anyone can deploy or even add new appliances.

 ## Troubleshooting